I-MECH, bridging the gap between the latest research results and the best industrial practice

 In the video below, we see two types of overhead crane behaviors:

-- in the first case, the crane is moving
+- First case: the crane is moving

 What is the major difference between these two cases?
 The answer is the activation of the anti-sway control system.

 During the Simcenter Conference held in December 2019, I met Dr. Luca Simoni from the University of Brescia (UNIBS), who introduced me to his work on the development of such control systems.
 These controllers are extensively applicable in a large community of industries, where safe, productive and cost-effective machines are highly demanded.

 Dr. Simoni has been part of I-MECH, which is an ESCEL project launched in May 2017 and composed of 31 academic and industrial partners, including UNIBS as well as Siemens Digital Industry Software.
 The main goal of the I-MECH project is to transfer knowledge from universities to companies in terms of mechatronics systems control and bridge the gap between the latest research results and the best industrial practices.
 Software and hardware building blocks, featuring standardized interfaces, are developed to deliver a complete suite of the I-MECH reference motion control platform.
 Dr. Simoni has been working on the development of several building blocks.
 We interviewed him to shed light on project achievements.

 Simcenter: What’s interesting today is that the requirements to build machines are more and more complex.
 Could you tell us more about the overall context in which the I-MECH project is evolving and the way you proceed to address those industry needs?